webix-hub/gitbook-webix-jet/details/subviews.md

 }
 ```

-- one view including with $subview:view:
+- one view including with $subview:"view":

 ```js
 import child from "child";